pingcap/docs-cn/v2.1/how-to/deploy/tispark.md

 # TiSpark Quick Start Guide

-To make it easy to [try TiSpark](/reference/tispark.md), the TiDB cluster installed using TiDB-Ansible integrates Spark, TiSpark jar package and TiSpark sample data by default.
+To make it easy to [try TiSpark](/reference/tispark.md), the TiDB cluster installed using TiDB Ansible integrates Spark, TiSpark jar package and TiSpark sample data by default.

 ## Deployment information